 The newly-opened Kerio River fluorspar processing plant in Northern Kenya has been accused of polluting the Kimwarer River with its industrial waste.

-The newly-opened Kerio River fluorspar processing plant in Northern Kenya has been accused of polluting the Kimwarer River with its industrial waste.
+Background: The newly-opened Kerio River fluorspar processing plant in Northern Kenya has been accused of polluting the Kimwarer River with its industrial waste.
 The processing plant belongs to the Fluorspar Company of Kenya Limited whose majority shareholder is the Government-owned Industrial and Commercial Development Corporation.

 The fluorspar deposits developed by the processing plant lie in Northern Kenya's Kerio Valley and are considered to be among the largest deposits in the world.
 Fluorspar is essential to the chemical and metallurgical industries and is exported by Kenya to many countries including Japan, the U.S.A., the Soviet Union and Europe.